samjones00/docs/docs/_documentation/API-Design.md

 }
 ```

 Whilst slightly more verbose this style benefits from better versionability and more coarse-grained APIs as additional results can be added to the Response DTO without breaking existing clients.
-You'll also need to follow the above convention if you also wanted to [support SOAP clients and endpoints](/soap-support), you'll also want to use an explicit Response DTO if you want to handle the [Response Messages in MQ Services](/messaging#message-workflow).
+You'll also need to follow the above convention if you also wanted to [support SOAP clients and endpoints](/soap-support) or if you want to be able to handle Typed [Response Messages in MQ Services](/messaging#message-workflow).

 ## ServiceStack's API Design